January in Florence, Italy

 CREDITS: 3 US credits / 45 contact hours

-OFFERED: January/ July Sessions: 1, A
+OFFERED: July Sessions: 1, 3 and January Sessions: A, B

 This course introduces contemporary technologies for producing photographic images.
 Approaching the medium in its current complex and pluralistic state, students explore a variety of photographic concepts and techniques.
 The fundamentals of using a digital camera including manual exposure and lighting are stressed.
 The course also introduces seeing, thinking, and creating with a critical mind and eye in a foreign environment (Italy) to provide understanding of the construction and manipulation of photographic form and meaning.
 During the first half of the course assignments, lectures, readings progressively build on each other to provide students with a comprehensive understanding of camera functions (manual mode) and processing techniques.
 The second half of the course will focus on weaving the techniques with specific photographic concepts via assignments.
 This class includes experiential learning with CEMI.